Ulises Coronel: International career

 In June 2015, Coronel represented Paraguay at under-17 level at the Copa Mitad del Mundo in Ecuador.
 He appeared as a substitute and scored a double in a 7–1 victory against Universidad de San Martín.

 Personal life

 Coronel is from the city of Ñemby.
-In 2017, Coronel stated that his reference were Paraguayan footballer Marcelo Estigarribia and Belgian footballer Eden Hazard.
+In 2017, he stated that his reference were Paraguayan footballer Marcelo Estigarribia and Belgian footballer Eden Hazard.